kojisekig/KEA-lucene/readme.md

 * like to go
 * go to yugawara

 During key phrase candidate enumeration, phrases starting with stop word or ending with stop word will not be candidates.
 Therefore, independent "to", "like(s) to", or "to go" will not be listed as candidates.
-Also, normalization of character or word that is often performed in information search and NLP is done during this step.
+Also, normalization of character or word that is often performed in information retrieval and NLP is done during this step.
 So, Tokyo and Yugawara become "tokyo" and "yugawara" while "likes" is stemmed to become "like".

 ### Model Learning in KEA